 First, we will discuss the one thing that is very important when flying: collision avoidance.
 I have had my share of near misses in the past, ranging from light twins to F-16 fighters, so looking out of the windows is one of my main priorities.

 Remember that when two aircraft approach each other head on at 100 kts (not an uncommon speed) they travel over 3 miles per minute.

 And with a visibility of 1.5 miles you will have less than 30 seconds to react before you see the other aircraft....
 IF you were looking in the right direction.

 As a pilot you need to be constantly aware of your aircraft and the environment where you fly in.
-Things as visual scanning, blind spots and basic turbulence avoidance as basic pilot skills, are emphasized here.
+Things as visual scanning, blind spots and basic turbulence avoidance like basic piloting skills, are emphasized here.

 VFR means Visual Flight Rules.
 Visual means with the eyes.
 We therefore need a good lookout to remain clear of clouds and other objects in the air and make sure we do not fall into the trap of a visual illusion.

 The most effective way to scan during daylight is through a series of short, spaced eye movements in small (10 - 30 °) sectors starting from left to right.
 On the way back to your left to take a glance at the instrument panel to check what is happening before starting all over with this visual scan.
 During the outside scan it is wise to focus on distance objects on the ground near the horizon before 'staring' into the blue sky.
 Else the phenomenon described below can arise very quickly.